JamesBisese/costly/INSTALLATION.md

 Name: `DJANGO_SETTINGS_MODULE`
 Value: `costly.settings.production`

-Now make sure the 'static' folder is configured correctly
+Now make sure the `static` folder is configured correctly

-In IIS, expand the 'wbd' node, and then click the 'static' subfolder.
+In IIS, expand the 'gsicosttool' node, and then click the `static` subfolder.

 Click the 'Handler Mappings' feature, and click 'View ordered list' The 'StaticFile' handler should be at the top of the list.
 If not, use